kintsugi-programmer/kintsugi-stack-dsa-cpp/THEORY/README.md

     - **Key Differences from Original Binary Search**
         - You are not necessarily given an array of numbers in sorted order.
         - You are not searching for the index of a specific target value.
-        - Instead, you are given a range of values and must find a correct value $n$ that satisfies specific conditions.
+        - Instead, you are given a range of values and must find a correct value `n` that satisfies specific conditions.
         - This is a more general case of binary search.
-        - While the original case checked if $n$ was equal to a target, this version can involve much more complex requirements or computations.
+        - While the original case checked if `n` was equal to a target, this version can involve much more complex requirements or computations.

 - **The General Template**
     - This range-style binary search is very similar to the original algorithm template.